All Flashcards

 Inequalities in access to technology.

-How can biased algorithms cause harm?
+How can biased algorithms affect loan applications?